Zipper T. Bunny: Reception

 Within the fandom, Zipper was met with similar disapproval, with many fans expressing fear or contempt for him.
 Some fans resorted to tormenting the character using tools or landscaping equipment to trap him in cages or even pentagrams.
 Online, he has often been compared to characters such as Robbie the Rabbit or the animatronics from the Silent Hill and Five Nights at Freddy's series respectively.
 However, some fans of the series expressed sympathy for the character due to an animation of Zipper in-game where he drops his typical cheerful hopping movements and sighs whenever the player is out of his line of sight.
 Both Polygon and GameSpot wrote about how this animation made Zipper relatable "especially for anyone who’s familiar with working highly social jobs", with the latter comparing Zipper to employees of Chuck E. Cheese.
-In article for Automaton Media, Yuki Kurosawa reported how some players also took pity on Zipper, believing that he is forced to prepare all the eggs himself and as such shouldn't be treated as a villain.
+In article for Automaton Media, Yuki Kurosawa reported how some players also took pity on Zipper, believing that he is forced to prepare all the eggs himself and as such should not be treated as a villain.
 In an interview with Nintendo Power, City Folks associate localization producer, Ann Lin, stated that Zipper was her favourite character; adding that she found the mystery behind whether or not he was in a suit to be the coolest aspect of the character, with fellow interviewee Reiko Ninomiya describing it as "creepy-awesome".